jtl5770/goleds/README.md

 an earlier prototype where 14 sensors were used spread out over the length of the two LED stripes.
-This turned out to be problematic because of heavy cross talk between the sensors, so reducing them to be placed only at the possible entry points for people passing by proofed to be enough.
+This turned out to be problematic because of heavy cross talk between the sensors, so reducing them to only the 4 at the entry points for people passing by (from left, from right and out of the middle door to both directions) proofed to be enough.
+Until I decide to rewire the whole setup, those 4 sensors remain split between the 2 ADCs.

-Other setups may have a need for more sensors, so the hardware can easily accomodate for 12 more input channels.
+Other setups may have a need for more sensors, so the hardware can easily accommodate for 12 more input channels.
+For the software it makes no difference at all to which ADC a sensor is connected, this is all configurable.

 All hardware related stuff is held in the hardware package (GPIO library and the SPI code to drive MCP3008 and WS2801).
-If you want to change to a different ADC or LED stripe that behaves differently via SPI you should be able to make changes only to `hardware/hardware.go` Much aspects of the hardware setup is configurable via the config file `config.yml` - you can easily change it to match your hardware (number and lenght of stripes, sensors, placement of sensors, GPIO pins used for multiplexing etc.)
+If you want to change to a different ADC or LED stripe that behaves differently via SPI you should be getting away with making changes only to `hardware/hardware.go` Much aspects of the hardware setup is configurable via the config file `config.yml` - you can easily change it to match your hardware (number and length of stripes, sensors, placement of sensors, GPIO pins used for multiplexing etc.)

 More drastic changes may require changes at the hardware level (attaching more than 4 devices e.g. more LED stripes) by changing the